This Discussion channel is currently closed.

 Default_avatar

-chad tucker about 8 years ago
+chad tucker almost 9 years ago

 Profits for the 4th quarter and annual rise again at XCEL ENERGY were reported by the star tribune yesterday(page 2 business section).
 It never fails to amaze me how this "public" company keeps churning out dividends for their shareholders, and yet there they are every year with their hands out asking for ridiculous rate increases.Doesn't anyone see anything wrong with this picture?
 I especially like how they impose their hikes immediately, but when it comes time to refund users it takes them months to pay.
 I wish someone could explain to me why this company is allowed to operate in such a manner.